What happens when supporting an addict goes wrong? Are you an enabler? Find out below.

 Further Help to Stop Enabling

-If you need further assistance to stop enabling a loved or if you want to encourage them into rehab, Help4Addiction are here to aid you.
+If you need further assistance to stop enabling a loved or if you want to encourage them into drug rehab or support them through alcohol rehab, Help4Addiction are here to aid you.
 Contact us today on 0203 955 7700 for more info on rehab clinics and what you can do to support a loved one through addiction.